j-sieben/PIT/Doc/exceptions.md

 end;
 ```

-Method `pit.stop`, on the other hand, is ideal for working in conjunction with `pit.fatal` or `raise`.
-The difference to `pit.sql_exception` is that `pit.stop` will throw an exception after it has logged the original exception.
-The thrown exception may be just the one that was passed in or any other message you see fit.
+Method `pit.stop`, on the other hand, stops the execution of the code.
+The difference to `pit.sql_exception` with a following `raise;` is that `pit.stop` will throw a new exception after it has logged the original exception, overwriting the old call stack.
+This may come in handy if you don't want to expose all the internals to the log but rather wrap all exceptions in a newly created error.

 ### Passing predefined messages to PIT

-If you threw the excpetion with `pit.error` or `pit.fatal`, the messages have been created already.
+If you threw the exception with `pit.error` or `pit.fatal`, the messages have been created already.
 Therefore you don't want the message to be overwritten by a new message in `pit.sql_exception` or `pit.stop` respectively.
-To achieve this,simply call the exception handlers without parameters.
+To achieve this, simply call the exception handlers without parameters.

 If you review the next code sample, you will get the idea of how this works immediately: